O365/python-o365/README.md

 account = Account(credentials, auth_method=AUTH_METHOD.BASIC)
 ```

+**Basic Authentication only works with Office 365 Api version v1.0 and until November 1 2018.**

 #### Oauth Authentication
 This is the recommended way of authenticating.
 This section is explained using Microsoft Graph Protocol, almost the same applies to the Office 365 REST API.